SabeloMkhwanzi/dex-dashboard-covalent-dapp/README.md

 * Your DEX Analytics Dashboard template must be web hosted and publicly accessible
 * Your DEX Analytics Dashboard template code repo must be publicly accessible
 * The submission must be released under a GPLv3 compatible license

-## Judging Criteria
-### Submissions will be judged by Covalent based on their technical merits as well as the likelihood of implementation.

-In general, submissions are graded on a 1-5 scale in each of the following categories

-* Originality: Does the template incorporate something entirely novel, or at least take a fresh approach to an existing problem?
-* Execution: Is the template usable in its current state?
-Is the user experience smooth?
-Does everything appear to work?
-Is it well designed?
-* Usefulness: Is the template practical?
-Is it something DEX's would actually use?
-* Learning: Did the individual or team stretch themselves and push the boundaries of learning in this space?

-### Winner Announcement Date
-### Wednesday November 10, 2021